mgieseki/dvisvgm/README.md

 This package is available from [CTAN](http://ctan.org/pkg/dvisvgm), and can be downloaded from the [project website](http://dvisvgm.bplaced.net) as well.
-There you can find the sources, pre-compiled binaries, the manual page, FAQs and further information about the converter and related topics.
+There you find the sources, pre-compiled binaries, the manual page, FAQs and further information about the converter and related topics.

 If you've found a bug, please let me know.
 You can either send me an email or